Orders

 -d '{"order_id": "order_xyz123"}'

-Note: Calling /orders/pay automatically finalizes the order if it isn't already sealed.
-The explicit /orders/finalize step is optional—useful when you want to lock line items before payment execution.
+Note: Calling the Pay for an Order endpoint automatically finalizes the order if it isn't already sealed.
+The explicit Finalize an Order endpoint step is optional—useful when you want to lock line items before payment execution.

 Payment execution and confirmation